globus/globus-compute/docs/endpoints/templates.rst

 - ``_GC.env``: Contains the environment variables available to the runtime of the user submitting tasks.  (e.g., ``_GC.env.HOME``)

-  - In identity-mapping (i.e., multi-user) endpoints, the privileged account's environment will be cleared and the following values will be pre-set for the user endpoint:
+  - In identity-mapping (i.e., multi-user) Compute endpoints, user endpoints (UEPs) will be initialized with the following environment variables:

     - ``HOME`` - the user's home directory
     - ``USER`` - the username i.e. the result of ``whoami`` or ``id -un``
     - ``PATH`` - a limited set of default paths:  ``/usr/local/bin:/usr/bin:/bin:<Python3 executable's parent directory>``
     - ``GLOBUS_COMPUTE_ENDPOINT_NAME`` - The default name of the endpoint directory, as assigned by the web service
-  - In non identity-mapping Compute endpoints (i.e., "single user endpoints"), all environment variables of the parent process are available to the user endpoint.
+  - In non identity-mapping endpoints (i.e., "single user endpoints"), the UEP will inherit all environment variables of the parent process.

 - ``_GC.user_runtime``: Contains information about the runtime environment of the